Thomasjc01/April-Tag-Based-Docking-Using-nav2/README.md

 3. **Transform Calculation:** Using the TF between the map frame and the docking station’s tag frame, the docking station’s coordinates are computed.
 4. **Navigation:** Nav2’s FollowWaypoints guides the Turtlebot Waffle to the docking station using the calculated coordinates.

-## Files and Directories

-- `launch/`
-  - `bringup.launch.py`: Launches the Gazebo simulation.
-  - `localization.launch.py`: Starts the AMCL localization node.
-  - `apriltag_detection.launch.py`: Runs the April Tag detection pipeline.
-  - `docking.launch.py`: Executes the docking process.
-- `worlds/`: Contains the custom Gazebo world files.
-- `maps/`: Includes saved maps for localization.
-- `config/`: Contains configuration files for planners, controllers, and AMCL.

 ## Results

-The Turtlebot Waffle successfully detects the April Tag, navigates to the docking station, and docks accurately using ROS 2 and Nav2-based waypoint following.
+- The Turtlebot Waffle successfully detects the April Tag, navigates to the docking station, and docks accurately using ROS 2 and Nav2-based waypoint following.
+- Dynamic Obstable Avoidance using the Local Planner.
+- This approach for docking does not rely on continuous camera data.
+Once the tf is published, camera data is no longer necessary, making it deployable in environments where camera data is not always available.

 ## Future Improvements

-- Add obstacle avoidance during docking.
-- Integrate dynamic re-planning to handle moving obstacles.
 - Optimize camera calibration for higher precision in April Tag detection.

-## Acknowledgments

-- ROS 2 and Nav2 maintainers
-- Open Source contributors for `apriltag_ros` and `image_proc`

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any questions or issues, please contact Thomas J C ([thomas.jc@domain.com](mailto\:thomas.jc@domain.com)).